Why Many Athletes Call Boxing The Hardest Sport In The World

 ESPN once put sixty sports through a forensic ranking system across ten different athletic categories.
 Boxing came out on top.
 Above hockey, above American football, above every martial art on the list.
 That was not a fluke.

-Nobody Tells You How Hard It Actually Is
+Why Does Nobody Tell You How Hard It Actually Is?

 Boxing is cruel.
 The punches look simple.
 Jab, cross, hook, and uppercut – a beginner can learn them all in just one session.
 But throwing them at a trained human being who is simultaneously trying to knock you unconscious?
 That is a different scenario.